 For healthcare professionals: “Infantile beriberi: clinical symptoms and case studies”

-For individuals affected by or at risk of thiamine deficiency: “A guide to increase thiamine intake and prevent thiamine deficiency”.
+For healthcare professionals: “A guide to increase thiamine intake and prevent thiamine deficiency”.

 For pregnant women and lactating mothers: “The importance of thiamine during pregnancy, breastfeeding and infancy”